The Sean Ellis Test, HXC Framework, and Barrels vs Ammunition — a founder's guide to PMF, hiring, and scaling from Twitch, Ramp, and Superhuman

 A common mistake is spending money on ads or sales teams before Product-Market Fit.
 Pre-PMF, money can only buy you time to iterate.
 It cannot force a market to want your product.

-Track retention, not just revenue.
-Consumer Social: ~25% Good, ~45% Great.
+SaaS retention rate benchmarks that distinguish 'Good' from 'Great' performance: Consumer Social: ~25% Good, ~45% Great.
 SMB SaaS: ~60% Good, ~80% Great.
 Enterprise SaaS: ~70% Good, ~90% Great.
+Track retention, not just revenue.

 1. Problem: Is it 'hair on fire' intense?
 2. Product: Does it pass the 40% very disappointed test?
 3. Hiring: Are you hiring Barrels or just Ammunition?
 4. Operations: Are you simplifying and editing focus?
 5. Finance: Are you spending on ads before retention?